rokmc756/Linstor/README.md

 ~~ snip
 ```

-You can add a `controller` node to the `satellite` node group which will result in the node becoming a `Combined` node in the LINSTOR cluster.
+You can add a `controller` node to the `satellite` node group which will result in the node becoming a `Combined` node in the Linstor cluster.
 A `Combined` node will function both as a `controller` and as a `satellite` node.
-Add nodes to the `storage` node group to contribute block storage to the LINSTOR storage pool created by the playbook.
+Add nodes to the `storage` node group to contribute block storage to the Linstor storage pool created by the playbook.

 Also, before continuing, edit `group_vars/all.yaml` to configure the necessary variables for the playbook.
 For example:
 ```